jogojapan/jogojapan.github.com/source/_posts/2012-12-21-making-trigrams.markdown

 discovered by Juha Kärkkäinen and Peter Sanders in 2003.

-I won't describe the algorithm here, however, its first step is to generate trigrams from the input test and sorting them lexicographically.
+I won't describe the algorithm here, however, its first step is to generate trigrams from the input text and sorting them lexicographically.
 The algorithm does not generate _all_ trigrams, but only those located at positions not divisible by three, i.e. positions `p` such that `p % 3` is `1` or `2`.
 The module of Sufex that performs